Mega Man IV (1993 video game): Gameplay

-At its core, the gameplay is still the same as the previous 3 Mega Man Game Boy games.
-The player takes on the role of Mega Man as he traverses a series of two sets of selectable action/platforming stages in any order desired.
+At its core, the gameplay is still the same as the previous three Mega Man Game Boy games.
+The player takes on the role of Mega Man as he traverses a series of two sets of selectable action-platforming stages in any order desired.
 The player's initial weapon, the "Mega Buster", can fire both small shots and much larger and more powerful, charged blasts.
-Each stage is populated with various types of enemy robots and a single Robot Master exclusive boss.
-Beating the Robot Master will earn the player its special "Master Weapon" for use throughout the rest of the game.
-Clearing 2 of the Robot stages also gives the player access to abilities from Mega Man's dog Rush, who can transform into a springboard for reaching high platforms or a jet for crossing large distances.
+The charge shot works similarly to how it did in Mega Man 5, except that Mega Man doesn't lose the charge when he gets hit, but he will take a slight recoil, pushing him back a little when he fires the charge shot.
+Each stage is populated with various types of enemy robots and its Robot Master boss at the end.
+Beating the Robot Master will earn the player its special special weapon for use throughout the rest of the game.
+Clearing 2 of the Robot stages also gives the player access to abilities from Mega Man's dog Rush, who can transform into a springboard for reaching high platforms or a jet for crossing large hotizontal distances.
 Also, the game's first four Robot stages each house a letter ("B-E-A-T") that spell out the name of the bird Beat.
-Collecting all 4 letters endows the player the ability to summon upon Beat to assist by attacking enemies.
-On the other hand, the game's latter four Robot stages each house letters that spell ("W-I-L-Y") which would be imperative to collect in entering to the first part of Dr. Wily's fortress.
-The stages also contain hidden passages where the character Proto Man leaves the player items, often giving "Super Tanks" that refill all weapons energy and health energy.
+Collecting all 4 letters endows the player the ability to summon Beat to assist by attacking enemies.
+On the other hand, the game's latter four Robot stages each house letters that spell ("W-I-L-Y") which would be mandatory to collect in order to enter deeper in the fortress for the rematch with Ballade and then the Wily Battleship at the end of the game.
+In one stage of the second half of the game, a path leads to Eddie, who will give Mega Man a random item when he enters the room he is in.
+Some stages of this portion of the game also contain hidden passages where the character Proto Man leaves the player a random item, like Energy Tanks or a special item that refills all weapon energy and health.